How to install VPN on Windows Server 2019

 Open Server Manager and select Add Roles and Features

-Select the Remote Access Role and click next though the wizard.
+Select the Remote Access Role and click next through the wizard.

 On the step Role Services, select the DirectAccess and VPN (RAS)